boynton/ell-doc/README.md

    * Simple data types evaluate to themselves (null, boolean, char, number, string)
    * keywords and types evaluate to themselves
-   * Array elements get evaluated
+   * Vector elements get evaluated
    * Struct keys and values get evaluated
    * Symbols are used to look up values in the current lexical environment (variable references)
    * Lists are interpreted as function calls.
 The primitive expressions are: